20 Best Stocks to Buy for the Joe Biden Presidency

 - Market value: $10.5 billion

 A Democratic administration likely would benefit green projects.
 But it would likely be good for, ahem, the other kind of "green" project.

 Democratic politicians take a more relaxed view toward marijuana and are more likely to support soft drug legalization.
 Joe Biden does not publicly support marijuana legalization at the federal level – or at least, not yet.
 But given his support for criminal justice reform that would include decriminalization for marijuana use, it's not hard to see him coming around to full legalization over the course of a four-year term.
 At the very least, a Biden administration would likely be a lot more lenient in criminal prosecution for marijuana-related crimes.

 Like most marijuana stocks, Canopy became something of a bubble stock in 2018 and 2019.
-The pot bubble burst a little over a year ago, and the shares today trade for a little more than half their old highs.
+The pot bubble burst a little more than a year ago; after another run-and-retreat this year, shares trade for a little more than half their old highs.

 We probably won't see a return to the bubble highs any time soon.
 But under a Biden presidency, don't be surprised if Canopy and other marijuana companies emerge as some of the best stocks across his term.

 Innovative Industrial Properties